 For purposes of research and development, the Province must ensure that partnerships are strengthened with academic institutions, the public sector, as well as other private sector organizations and institutions that undertake research.
 The aim is to provide a strong research, information and data platform within the Province.
-A mechanism must therefore be established that can play a coordinating role between all stakeholders, and provide a continuous audit of partnerships to ensure that the outcomes and spin-off's emanating from these relationships are closely monitored and reported on; including new products developed leading to commercial production as well as employment created.
+A mechanism must therefore be established that can play a coordinating role between all stakeholders, and provide a continuous audit of partnerships to ensure that the outcomes and spin-offs emanating from these relationships are closely monitored and reported on; including new products developed leading to commercial production as well as employment created.
 The Province must ensure that KZN establishes and promotes research institutes focusing on key sectors.
 This should be broadened over time to include other fields of knowledge, including the humanities.
 This requires capacity to be developed within existing tertiary institutions, new tertiary institutions to be developed in areas of potential and high need.

-The Technology Transfer Partnership is a partnership between the Department of Economic Development Tourism and Environmental Affairs (EDTEA) and all KZN universities namely UKZN, UniZulu, DUT and MUT.
+The Technology Transfer Partnership is a partnership between the Department of Economic Development Tourism and Environmental Affairs (EDTEA) and all KZN universities namely University of KwaZulu-Natal (UKZN), University of Zululand (UniZulu), Durban University of Technology (DUT) and Mangosuthu University of Technology (MUT).
 Under the partnership EDTEA provides funding to promote the commercialization of research outputs and interventions.
 The partnership has potential to increase the number of patents registered by KZN domiciled entities and individuals.
 Funding Agreements with the respective institutions need to be finalised.